watthem/matthewhendricks.net/blog/posts/sundaeswap-on-cardano-testnet.md

 ## Welcome and Onboarding

-To get started, go to https://sundaeswap.finance and when you press the playfully placed **Beta Guide** CTA, you're prompted to download and install the [Nami Wallet](https://namiwallet.io/) for your desktop as a Chrome, Brave, or Edge extension.
+To get started, enter the app from <https://sundaeswap.finance> and when you press the playfully placed **Beta Guide** CTA, you're prompted to download and install the [Nami Wallet](https://namiwallet.io/) for your desktop as a Chrome, Brave, or Edge extension.
 This also requires you to set up a Nami wallet pass phrase and password.
 Once set up, you can send [Cardano's testnet](https://testnets.cardano.org/en/testnets/cardano/tools/faucet/) funds for your new Nami address.

 ![https://mscott.b-cdn.net/images/sundaeswap/welcometopublictestnetbeta20211211224241.png](https://mscott.b-cdn.net/images/sundaeswap/welcometopublictestnetbeta20211211224241.png)